One of my biggest pet peeve as a single woman was the question;

 Single women still get asked the same question and it’s variations “Why are you not married yet?”
 “What?
 You don’t you have a boyfriend?!
 At your age!”

 Today I’d like to share some of the things I wanted to tell everyone back then 🙂 And what I think many single women want to tell those that repeatedly ask.

 Why you should should stop asking me when I am getting married.

-1. I am asking myself the same question.
+1. As a single women, I am asking myself the same question.

-2. I cannot control the other part aka Mr husband.
+2. I cannot control the other part aka Mr Boyfriend.

 A guy needs do what a guy should do; show up, woo and marry (with mutual consent of course)